kach/nearley/README.md

 output pipe.
 So, if it "goes off the deep end" and generates a huge string, you will still see output scrolling by in real-time.

+To limit the size of the output, you can specify a bound on the depth with the `-d` flag.
+This switches the Unparser to a different algorithm.
+A larger depth bound corresponds to larger generated strings.

 As far as I know, nearley is the only parser generator with this feature.
 It is inspired by Roly Fentanes' [randexp](https://fent.github.io/randexp.js/), which does the same thing with regular expressions.